 Overview

-Version of 16 July 2024; CC BY-SA 4.0.
+Version of 3 March 2025; CC BY-SA 4.0.

 The Editorial Reference Handbook (hereafter the ‘Handbook’) contributes towards a common understanding of what is required by scholarly journals and publishers to assist reproducibility and FAIRness in practice.

 In May 2023, a workshop with publishers highlighted the need for a common educational and practical set of checks to help in-house editorial staff managing the manuscripts ensuring that data underpinning publications is shared in a Findable, Accessible, Interoperable and Reusable (FAIR) manner, and is reproducible in principle.
 To address this priority, the Handbook was co-developed by academics and professionals in publishing organisations.
-Details are provided in the Context, credits and reference section.
+Details are provided in the section.

-The Handbook defines the agreed checks that are fundamental to enable FAIRness and reproducibility, and usable for all digital objects (e.g. datasets, code, material) in a publication.
+The Handbook defines the agreed checks that are fundamental to enable FAIRness and reproducibility, and usable for all (e.g. datasets, code, material) in a publication.
 The Handbook also places the checks onto an ideal internal manuscript submission workflow; whether or not each check is currently performed, and if so how, when and by whom these checks are done vary from journal to journal, and this can affect the outcomes.

 The aims of the Handbook are to: